Hyperbolic Geometry is Not Necessary: Lightweight Euclidean-Based Models for Low-Dimensional Knowledge Graph Embeddings: The Methodology

+We emphasize that Theorem 1 indicates the equivalence of the two operations in a special condition.
+In our models, the proposed Flexible Addition is not equal to the M{\"o}bius Addition.
+It imitates the flexible normalization of the latter and eliminates the Hyperbolic space assumption.

 We then define the transformation function of RotL as $Q_L^\alpha(h, r) = Rot(\bm{\hat r})\bm{h} \oplus_\alpha \bm{r'}$, which can be regarded as a RotE transformation using the flexible addition.
 To fit this novel operation, we further modify the distance function of RotH in Eq. \ref{eq0} by designing a simpler non-linear mapping operation.
-The distance function and scoring function of RotL are defined as follows: where $\varphi(x) = x e^x$, $\alpha_r$ and $\alpha'_r$ are two different scaling parameters.
+The distance function and scoring function of RotL are defined as follows: where $\alpha_r$ and $\alpha'_r$ are two different scaling parameters, and $\varphi(x) = x e^x$ is empirically discovered to replace the arctanh function in RotH with less complexity.

 Comparing Eq. \ref{eq1} and \ref{eq3}, it is clear that the hyperbolic calculations are completely eliminated in the RotL model.
 Thus, RotL can reduce the computation complexity of RotH and save half of the training time as shown in Fig. \ref{fig:1}.